Cork software firm plans 85 jobs for Belfast

 The company plans to hire 55 developers and 30 technical support staff in the North over the next three years to develop a new product.

-Teamwork.com chief executive Mr Coppinger said the company’s new Belfast facility was an “important milestone”.
+Mr Coppinger, Teamwork.com’s chief executive, said the new Belfast facility was an “important milestone”.

 “For a high-growth technology company such as ours, we have to prepare for the future and possible opportunities, especially with all the uncertainty around Brexit.
 Being in Northern Ireland will ensure we can tap into the great talent pool on offer and access the UK market in the future.